BernhardBehrendt/ihave.to/README.md

 iHave.to requires [node.js](http://nodejs.org/ "The node.js environment") and [npm](https://npmjs.org/ "Node Packaged Modules").

 ###Install via NPM###
-Create an empty folder go inside and enter:

 ``npm install ihave.to -g``

 You now can start application by type in your terminal: